Yogi Adityanath Is Narendra Modi Of Uttar Pradesh

 Mahant Yogi Adityanath was born as Ajay Singh Bisht into a Garhwali Rajput family on 5 June 1972 in the village of Panchur, in Pauri Garhwal district of Uttarakhand.

 His father Anand Singh Bisht was a forest ranger.
 He completed his Bachelor’s Degree in Mathematics from the Hemwati Nandan Bahuguna Garhwal University in Uttarakhand.

 He has been the Member of Parliament from the Gorakhpur constituency, Uttar Pradesh for five consecutive terms since 1998.
-He is also the founder of the Hindu Yuva Vahini, a militant youth organisation that has been involved in communal violence.
+He is also the founder of the Hindu Yuva Vahini, a militant youth organization that has been involved in communal violence.

-He was appointed as the Chief Minister of Uttar Pradesh, a state in north India, in March 2017 after Bharatiya Janata Party (BJP) secured majority in the 2017 state assembly elections in which he was a prominent campaigner.
+He was appointed as the Chief Minister of Uttar Pradesh, a state in north India, in March 2017 after Bharatiya Janata Party (BJP) secured a majority in the 2017 state assembly elections in which he was a prominent campaigner.